Catherine Slessor

-Catherine Slessor is an architecture writer, critic and former editor of The Architectural Review, and a contributor to Dezeen and Architects' Journal.
-She received an MBE in 2016 for her services to architectural journalism and in 2021 was elected president of The Twentieth Century Society.
+Catherine Slessor is an architecture writer, critic and former editor of The Architectural Review, and a contributor to the Guardian, Dezeen and Architects' Journal.
+She received an MBE in 2016 for services to architectural journalism, and in 2021 was elected president of The Twentieth Century Society.

 Biography

 Slessor was born in Aberdeen, Scotland.
 She studied architecture at the University of Edinburgh, and holds an MA in Architectural History from the Bartlett School of Architecture, University College London.
 Slessor started her writing career as a technical editor at Architects' Journal in 1987.
 She moved to The Architectural Review in 1992, and was its editor for five years from 2009-2015.
 She was the magazine's first female editor.
 Her books have been translated into several languages, including Spanish, German, Dutch and Chinese.